Manny Alexander: New York Mets

 Alexander was traded by the Orioles along with Scott McClain to the New York Mets for Héctor Ramírez on March 22, 1997.
 He appeared in many games that spring, hitting .248 with two home runs and 14 RBI, stealing 11 bases in 11 attempts, in 54 games with the Mets before being named on August 14 as the player to be named later in an earlier trade.
 The Mets sent Alexander, Lance Johnson, and Mark Clark to the Chicago Cubs for Brian McRae, Mel Rojas, and Turk Wendell.

 Chicago Cubs

 Alexander hit .293 with a homer and seven RBI in 33 games with the Cubs in his six weeks with the team in 1997.
-In 1998, he hit .227 in 108 games with Chicago, belting out a career-high five home runs.
+In 1998, he hit .227 in 108 games with Chicago, belting a career-high five home runs.
 In 1999, Alexander appeared in 90 games with the Cubs and hit .271, the highest batting average of his career.

 His relative success in the regular season did not translate to post-season glory as Alexander went 0-for-5 in two games during the 1998 National League Division Series against the Atlanta Braves.

 The Cubs traded Alexander on December 12, 1999, to the Boston Red Sox for outfielder Damon Buford.